suphamster/lada/docs/training_and_dataset_creation.md

 The following sections describe how to train and create a dataset for each model.
 If you're not interested in training specific models you can use the pretrained model weights from Lada where needed.

-> [!NOTE]
-> Lada models were trained using Python 3.12 / Torch 2.4.1-cuda-12.4 / MMCV 2.2.0 / Ultralytics 8.3.23 but I would suggest to use latest versions as described in the Developer Installation section.

 > [!TIP]
 > To gather source material for your dataset [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [gallery-dl](https://github.com/mikf/gallery-dl) are your friends.
 >